aurazelco/plotZcurve/README.md

 2. [.flaskenv](flask_interface/.flaskenv)
 3. [flask_interface/app](flask_interface/app) (directory): containing subdirectories and the two main .py scripts
 4. [flask_interface/app/templates](flask_interface/app/templates) (directory): containing main_input.html, print_results.html

+Please note that this order is followed in this repo.
+There is no need for modifying the tree structure.

 It is recommended to use the same conda or python virtual environment created before, and just install flask (if not installed already).